apiato/documentation/docs/features/code-generator.md

 Code Generators are a nice way to speed up development by creating boiler-plate code based on your inputs.
 You may already be familiar with the Laravel code generators (`php artisan make:controller`).

 Apiato code generator works the same way.
-And in addition it can generate a full Container with fully working CRUD operations, including routes, requests, controller, Actions, Repositories, Models, Migrations, documentation.... and much more)
+In addition, it can generate a full Container with fully working CRUD operations, including routes, requests, controller, Actions, Repositories, Models, Migrations, documentation.... and much more)

 ## Available Code Generator Commands {#available-code-generator-commands}